Holistic Quality Indicators

 The goal of this step is to avoid oversizing the equipment relative to the size of your house.
 The easiest way to think about this is that oversizing is like buying a Ferrari to drive to the grocery store.
 You simply don’t need it for that.

 Ask how they calculate thermal load.
+What tool do they use?

 Ask for their consideration on heating vs. cooling load, based on the house.